How Often Should You Change a Hummingbird Feeder? Factors, Steps & FAQs

 Alternatively, soak the feeder in vinegar or bleach for that extra deep cleaning if you notice problems with fungus and mold.
 Vinegar is a great cleaning agent for bird feeders because it can physically get rid of debris, dirt, and even pesky germs located on various surfaces.
 In addition, it can also kill certain types of pathogens, such as E. coli and salmonella, which can have adverse effects on a bird’s health.

-Keeping Your Hummingbird Feeder Clean (6 Steps)
+The 6 Steps for Cleaning Your Hummingbird Feeder Clean

 1. Empty the Feeder